SahilThakar11/Portfolio/README.md

    npm run dev
    ```

-5. Open your browser and visit [http://localhost:5173](http://localhost:5173) to see the project in action.
+5. Open your browser and visit <a href="http://localhost:5173" target="_blank">http://localhost:5173</a> to see the project in action.

 Now you're ready to explore and customize the Portfolio project according to your needs!